George Ranetti: Furnica and Poporanism

 Although Ranetti continued to be published by the right-wing traditionalist press, and most notably by Iorga's Sămănătorul and Ramuri reviews (1905–1907), his Furnica was viewed by the culturally conservative as rather distasteful.
-Iorga, a noted target of Murnu's satire, argued in 1922: "For a while, that is to say for as long as they could maintain evident independence and choose between easy jokes and social–political satire for some definite purpose, the magazine Furnica, of Messrs.
-Gh[eorghe] Ranetti and Țăranu, could exercise real influence over a superficial layer of Romanian society."
-However, Iorga's coauthor, Constantin Bacalbașa (Tony's brother), qualified such statements: "Various attempts at putting out all sorts of papers, some of them pornographic in content, could not take hold [...].
+Iorga, a noted target of Murnu's satire, argued in 1922:

+For a while, that is to say for as long as they could maintain evident independence and choose between easy jokes and social–political satire for some definite purpose, the magazine Furnica, of Messrs.
+Gh[eorghe] Ranetti and Țăranu, could exercise real influence over a superficial layer of Romanian society.

+Iorga's coauthor, Constantin Bacalbașa (Tony's brother), qualified such statements: Various attempts at putting out all sorts of papers, some of them pornographic in content, could not take hold [...].
 Only in 1904 [with Furnica] did there emerge a humorous paper that showed promise, and that survived to this day. [...]
 Leaving behind the old habit of turning a humorous gazette into a purely opposition newspaper, Messrs.
-G. Ranetti and N. D. Țăranu have created themselves a weekly newspaper of varied content, with very little politics."
+G. Ranetti and N. D. Țăranu have created themselves a weekly newspaper of varied content, with very little politics.